lvsantarosa/NASA-data-download/README.txt

 4) Mount the Drive

-5) run the wget code
+5) Run the wget code

-6) put the password and press ENTER.
+6) Put the password and press ENTER.